 Samaria Gorge Walk 8.6.16

-...
-But Samaria was intended to be the high point of our holiday, something that we were both keen to do, and we felt that with a local day or two to relax and recover (both before and after), and the cooler weather forecast for midweek, we could go ahead and book the long day’s excursion for Wednesday June 8th.
+... but Samaria was intended to be the high point of our holiday, something that we were both keen to do, and we felt that with a local day or two to relax and recover (both before and after), and the cooler weather forecast for midweek, we could go ahead and book the long day’s excursion for Wednesday June 8th.

 The day started with a 4.30 am wake up call (!) so that we could meet the excursion bus which was to take us to the start of the Walk on the Ourmalous Plateau 40 kms into the interior; it went via several other pickup points to Charnia, where our Guide, Marco, joined us and explained how the long day would work.

-We would be dropped off (in heavy cloud and rain that morning) at the entrance to the Samaria National Park at 1230 metres above sea level at about 8.15 am, and would walk initially down the well-marked but very steep path to the bottom of the forested valley.
+We would be dropped off (in mist and rain that particular morning) at the entrance to the Samaria National Park at 1230 metres above sea level at about 8.15 am, and would walk initially down a well-marked but very steep path to the bottom of the forested valley.
 From there we would roughly follow the bouldery bed of the river through deep gorges (mainly dry to start with), all the way down to the sea at Agia Roumelis.
 This was more or less as we anticipated, and did not sound too different from valley walks we had done before, including those in the Brecon Beacons.
-However, the scale was breathtaking, with constant warning signs about falling rocks and landslips: some boulders were ten metres or so across.
+However, the scale was breathtaking, with constant warning signs about falling rocks and landslips: some boulders were ten metres or so across!
 There were three long stretches lower down where the 3 metre wide river occupied the whole valley bottom with vertical valley sides rising up to over 300 metres, and including a notorious ‘Iron Gorge’ section.
 The whole walk was 17 kms long, and should take a reasonably fit person 5½ hours on average.
 It was all downhill, with three Rest Stations on the way manned by radio-equipped and mounted Park Rangers (there was one emergency helipad, but no vehicle access), and Marco would be shadowing our group all the way.
 It was challenging, but we were assured that visitor safety was right at the top of the agenda.

-We quickly discovered that constant steep walking downhill , particularly on the rough uneven ground, was going to be a problem for Margaret’s dodgy knees.
+We quickly discovered that constant steep walking downhill, particularly on the rough uneven ground, was going to be a problem for Margaret’s dodgy knees.
 Although she insisted they were not actually painful, they were obviously weak, and within 2 or 3oo metres or so they could hardly support her.
 This affected her balance, which made the problem worse, and we were having to go slowly and stop more and more frequently.
 Marco our guide was obviously concerned, but said that as there would be no transport back to our hotel from the top entrance where we had started, there was no option but to carry on the 15 kms or so to the bottom at our own pace.
 Six to seven hours should be plenty of time to get to the ferry; he would still be shadowing us, and was in constant radio touch with other guides and the Park Rangers.

 We soldiered on and made the best of a difficult situation.
 Our bus group had been one of the earliest of five to start the Walk, but by mid-morning all of our former companions were obviously way ahead of us, and we had not even reached the more spectacular parts of the Gorge.
 People from other groups offered help, including walking poles and other means of support, but Margaret’s wrists were still weak from her fall earlier this year, and she couldn’t put pressure on them either.
 Small steps in the path that most people barely noticed, Margaret was increasingly having to negotiate backwards.
 Marco encouraged us to keep going, and I tried my best to keep Margaret from stopping too frequently and for too long, but it was obvious that we were not going to make it to the ferry in time.
 Our first objective was to get to the main Samaria Rest Station, which was about one third of the whole distance, and should have been reached by mid-morning: we did not reach it until 2pm, and Margaret did not even want to have a break and look around.
 She wanted me to go on without her, but there was no way I was going to do that.
 I increasingly went short distances ahead to suss out the easiest path (which was getting less obvious now), and there were fewer and fewer other people on the path to follow.